storyblok/storyblok-astro/README.md

 The Astro SDK now provides a live preview feature, designed to offer real-time editing capabilities for an enhanced user experience in Storyblok's Visual Editor.

+> **Note**
+> To utilize the Astro Storyblok Live feature, Astro must be configured to run in SSR mode.

 To activate the experimental live preview feature, follow these steps:

 1. Set `livePreview` to `true` within your `astro.config.mjs` file.